Sengkue/Sengkue/README.md

 Web Developer and Designer
 --------------------------

-I've been learning to code for 4 years.
-I started with HTML, CSS and Javascript.
-Both frontend and backend development with besic of experience.
-I also had a experience.
-Seeking to advance my career as a future software developer by utilizing my great technical abilities and qualities.
-My communication skills are excellent, and I am eager to learn new technology.
+I am a web developer with experience in both frontend and backend technologies.
+I specialize in creating dynamic and responsive websites, and I’m passionate about learning new tools and techniques to enhance my skills.
+With strong communication abilities, I thrive on collaboration and enjoy solving complex challenges in web development.

 * 🌍  I'm based in Vientiane, Laos
 * 🖥️  See my portfolio at [My port](http://xeeb-kwm-vaj.web.app)